Bupivacaine (By injection)

 Warnings While Using This Medicine:

-- If you are not receiving this medicine for childbirth, tell your doctor if you are pregnant or breastfeeding.
-Tell your doctor if you have asthma, diabetes, liver, kidney, or heart disease, seizures, myasthenia gravis, thyroid problems, circulation problems, high blood pressure, low blood pressure, or methemoglobinemia.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, blood or blood clotting problems (including methemoglobinemia), asthma, diabetes, seizures, myasthenia gravis, thyroid problems, high blood pressure, low blood pressure, lasting back pain, arthritis, spinal problems, or mental illness.

 - This medicine should cause numbness only to the area where it is injected.
 It is not meant to cause you to fall asleep or become unconscious.